Interview with Darya Dadvar

 You belong to a generation in which listening to children ‘s bedtime stories and singing lullabies with mothers or grandmothers were part of growing up.

-ZH: On top of that, your own mother was among one of the well-known singers of her time, whom her soft soothing voice in “Hassan and Khanoom Hana” ‘s play in the role of “Magical harp“ has been engraved in most of the children’s memories in your generation.
+ZH: On top of that, your own mother was among one of the well-known singers of her time, whose soft soothing voice in “Hassan and Khanoom Hana” ‘s play in the role of “Magical harp“ has been engraved in most of the children’s memories in your generation.
 And It seems like your tendency towards folklore music and singing with different Iranian dialect is all inspired by this.

 Yes, I was lucky to have an artist’s mother and to grow up in an artistic environment.
 I also was lucky enough to see her sing on stage before the revolution in a few hours she had in Iran and on TV and in theatres.

-ZH: When you were young what kind of music you were listening to?
+ZH: When you were young what kind of music were you listening to?

 ZH: When you were in France besides majoring in music you were also studying visual arts.
 Do you see any interrelationship between the two?
 How have visual arts inspired or defined your vision in your music?